Motik7/AttackLab-Writeup/Writeups/Phase3.md

 • When functions hexmatch and strncmp are called, they push data onto the stack, overwriting portions of memory that held the buffer used by getbuf.
 As a result, you will need to be careful where you place the string representation of your cookie.

 Among other things the following image was provided.
-It is also useful to note that c3 is the hex encoding for the ret instrucition.
+It is also useful to note that c3 is the hex encoding for the ret instruction.
 ![image](https://github.com/Motik7/AttackLab-Writeup/assets/60900283/5eb247a9-f732-44bc-9ae4-75f597f749e4)

 ## Analysis